Fisheries and Wildlife (FW)

 FW 316, SYSTEMATICS OF FISHES, 3 Credits

-Phylogenetic diversity, evolution, relationships and identification of the world's fishes, with particular focus on Oregon fishes.
-Includes identification, anatomy, use of keys, introduction to the comparative method, systematic theory, taxonomy, field collection and specimen curation.
+Analyzes phylogenetic diversity, evolution, and relationships of the world's fishes, with a particular focus on Oregon fishes.
+Identifies fishes through anatomical analysis and the use of keys.
+Introduces the comparative method, systematic theory, taxonomy, field collection and specimen curation.

 Recommended: FW 315